 Further, according to researchers at Yale University, people who have high degrees of emotional intelligence fair better in life—they have healthier relationships, more successful and rewarding careers, and are generally happier and more content (Social and Personality Psychology Compass, 2011).

 We understand that when your child is struggling, you're struggling—and we know it can be really tough and scary.

 There’s hope for your kid—teen therapy can help them get there.

 Teen counseling is effective at helping adolescents deal with lots of struggles, including addiction, depression, anxiety, relationship issues, identity issues, low self-esteem, and much, much more.

-If any of this sounds like your teen, counseling can help.
-Reach out to us to today through one of the following ways:
+If any of this sounds like your teen, counseling can help them get reconnected again.
+Reach out to Whole Wellness Therapy today to get started.